 That is the proposition.

-The Japanese word for just sitting is Shikantaza.
+The Japanese term for just sitting is Shikantaza.

 It is used in the context of Zen Buddhism.

 However, meditating is not connected to any religion whatsoever and it means different things to different people.

 Also the techniques and motives as of why to meditate vary.